 Maybe we need to build our own temple?

 Then tear it down.

 Miryana Todorova (b.1984 Sofia, Bulgaria) is a visual artist who lives and works between Sofia and New York.
 Her projects combine painting, performance, video, movable architecture and public interventions.
 Miryana holds a BFA and MFA Fine Arts degree from the School of Visual Arts, NY.
-She has participated in numerous exhibitions in Europe and the US among which: "Palace Out of Sheds" at Structura gallery, Sofia, "Performative" at Baahng&Co gallery, NY, "Movables" at frosch&portmann gallery, NY, "Being" at the Storefront for Art & Architecture, NY, "Movement of the Whole" at INDA gallery, Budapest, "Disconsent" at the Center for Contemporary Art - the Ancient Bath, Plovdiv, and "dissident desire" at District, Berlin.
+She has participated in numerous exhibitions in Europe and the US among which: "Palace Out of Sheds" at Structura Gallery, Sofia, "Performative" at Baahng&Co gallery, NY, "Movables" at frosch&portmann gallery, NY, "Being" at the Storefront for Art & Architecture, NY, "Movement of the Whole" at INDA gallery, Budapest, "Disconsent" at the Center for Contemporary Art - the Ancient Bath, Plovdiv, and "dissident desire" at District, Berlin.
 Miryana is the recipient of the Gaudenz B. Ruf Award for Young Artist (2011) and was a resident and fellow at the Skowhegan School of Painting & Sculpture (2012), ZK/U-Center for Art & Urbanistics (2013), BRIC (2014), and Eileen S. Kaminsky Family Foundation (2016).
-She has been featured in publications such as Artforum, TimeOut NY, Blouin Artinfo, Le Monde Diplomatique, and Kultura.
+She has been featured in publications such as Artforum, TimeOut NY, Blouin Artinfo, Le Monde Diplomatique, and Kultura Magazine.